menu

 City Center / Secotan is a rural neighborhood (based on population density) located in Perry, Florida.

 City Center / Secotan real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
-Many of the residences in the City Center / Secotan neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the City Center / Secotan neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics